kumarprashant0797/deepstream_face_linecross/README.md

 2. **Visual Display**: Annotated video with bounding boxes and line crossing indicators
 3. **Face Images**: Saved to disk with naming format: `YYYYMMDD_HHMMSS_[Entry/Exit]_id[ID]_face.jpg`

-## Extending the Pipeline

-This pipeline can be extended to:
-- Support additional object classes by modifying the YOLO model and configuration
-- Add more analytics (e.g., zone occupancy, crowd counting) using nvdsanalytics
-- Implement additional processing for saved face images (e.g., face recognition)
-- Add a database connection to log events and statistics
-- Create a web interface for monitoring and configuration